Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Many dealers that provide meat for people also sell cuts for your pets.
 This section lists some dealers that offer these selections.
-I do not advocate raw diets (at all) or homemade diets without consulting a nutritionist, but if you want to use whole meats, pick up some meat from animals that have been properly raised for yourself and your pet from some of these dealers:
+I do not advocate for raw diets (at all) or homemade diets without consulting a nutritionist, but if you want to use whole meats, pick up some meat from animals that have been properly raised for yourself and your pet from some of the dealers listed below.

-Offers non-inexpensive grass-fed pasture raised meat along with its line of offerings for people.
-The animals are free roaming and allowed to forge naturally.
-This diet can be ordered at www.bestfriendsdelivery.com.
+Hearst Ranch offers grass-fed, pasture-raised meat along with its line of offerings for people.
+Their animals are free-roaming and allowed to forage naturally.

 US Wellness Meats

-This is a dealer of humanely-raised meats in which the animals are allowed to forge and live the picturesque farm existence.
+US Wellness Meats is a dealer of humanely-raised meats in which the animals are allowed to forage and live in the open space of a farm.
 The cows are exclusively fed grass their entire lives (not finished on corn).
 Their website has a pet section, yet any of the meat selections make acceptable feeds for dogs and cats as long as bones are not present.
 They offer organ meats, ground beef, and bones, which I do not recommend.
-This site can be economical if you order in bulk, and there is only a processing fee of $7.00.
-A minimum of $75.00 must be ordered.
+This site can be economical if you order in bulk; there is a small processing fee and a minimum amount must be met in order to place an order.

 K9 Natural Frozen Raw Nibblets Dog Food

-Made from “grass-fed, ranch raised meat from New Zealand”, this food also contains no grains or starches.
-The food has low protein content, but contains only high quality meats and vegetables, including organ meat.
-This food contains other varied ingredients such as mussels, which are claimed to provide a natural source of glucosamine.
-Frozen food may be ordered online or can sometimes be offered in smaller specialty pet shops.
+Made from “grass-fed, ranch raised meat from New Zealand,” this food does not contain grains or starch.
+Although it has low protein content, it contains only high-quality meats and vegetables, including organ meat.
+This food also contains other varied ingredients such as mussels, which are claimed to provide a natural source of glucosamine.
+Frozen food may be ordered online and is sometimes offered in smaller specialty pet shops.

 Rad Cat Raw Diet

-Can be purchased from other online dealers if you are not in the area (Oregon) of their retail stores.
+Rad Cat Raw Diet can be purchased from other online dealers if you are not located near one of their retail stores in Oregon.